Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

 Visit the Bridge of Sighs

-The iconic Bridge of Sighs is an enclosed passage which connects the Palazzo Ducale to the adjacent prison.
-It is christened ‘sighs’ because it is awesome to behold.
+The iconic bridge is an enclosed passage which connects the Palazzo Ducale to the adjacent prison.
+It is christened ‘sighs’ because it is incredible to behold.

-This stems from the fact that it is made of white limestone that is great for the sight.
+That stems from the fact that it is made of white limestone that is great for the sight.
 It also has windows as well as stone bars.
-It is set atop the Rio di Palazzo.
+It is atop the Rio di Palazzo.

 In your visit to Venice, squeeze some time to walk over the bridge.